 During our two-year partnership with Corelli College and Plumstead Manor School in Greenwich, teachers with responsibility for the arts in both schools supported recent findings by the New Schools Network.
 They expressed their concern about declining funding for the arts which has resulted in less opportunities for pupils to engage in cross-curricular projects, a decline in the teaching and developing of soft skills, and in pupils developing a fear of failure.
 Teachers said that ‘students are afraid to take risks and make mistakes.’
-This final concern was repeated by many teachers who felt that the arts offered pupils the opportunity to engage in work that had no certain outcome and which, thus, nurtured their resilience as well as their creativity.
+This final concern was repeated by many teachers who felt that the arts offered pupils the opportunity to engage in work that had no certain outcome, which in turn nurtured their resilience as well as their creativity.

-Our external research which includes a 2013 report by Cebr for the Arts Council, and the 2015 Warwick Commission on the Future of Cultural Value states that engagement in the arts and culture helps to develop critical thinking, to cultivate creative solutions to problems and to encourage effective communication and expression.
+Our external research which includes a 2013 report by Cebr for the Arts Council, and the 2015 Warwick Commission on the Future of Cultural Value, states that engagement in the arts and culture helps to develop critical thinking, to cultivate creative solutions to problems and to encourage effective communication and expression.
 There is also evidence that children who have significant/long-term involvement with the arts perform better in school, and that a high involvement in the arts nearly triples the probability that students from low socio-economic backgrounds will achieve undergraduate degrees.
-Furthermore, different arts have different benefits; while music, is associated with improvements in mathematical ability, drama is found to improve reading and boost confidence which is why AYG combines music with other artforms to develop a range of skills in participants.
+Furthermore, different arts have different benefits: while music is associated with improvements in mathematical ability, drama is found to improve reading and boost confidence.
+This is why AYG combines music with other art forms, to develop a range of skills in participants.

 - Critical Thinking